Friday, September 29, 2023

 My sister inspired me with books.
 As a gift she sent me a copy of the I-Ching, the Book of Changes.
 Hungry for new direction, I took this odd yet intriguing book up to a mountain park and sat under some tall trees.
 I read a little, and then sat.
 I just sat, unintentionally meditating.

 It must have been spring because I remember patches of melting snow.
 I remember the smell of the earth and the warmth of the sun.
-I remember looking up through the trees, realizing I was part of something big, something nurturing.
-Nature.
+I remember listening to birds and the sound of the breeze in the trees.
+I remember just feeling, without words, without an intended meaning.
+I remember looking up, realizing I was part of something big, something nurturing.

 Taoist philosophy and TCM (Traditional Chinese Medicine) observe nature, providing an understanding of where and how we fit in.
 Connection.
 These observations go back to ancient times.
 Early Shamans gained inspiration from animals, from elements, from the stars, from light and shadows, from the seasons.

 A common thread connecting all living things is Qi, energy.
 Qi exists in nature.
 We cultivate Qi from the foods we eat, from the air we breathe.
-Practicing Qigong outside connects us with the five elements common in TCM and Taoist philosophy: trees (wood), the sun (fire), the earth, metal (found in rocks) and water.
+Practicing Qigong outside connects us with the five elements common in TCM and Taoist philosophy: wood, fire, the earth, metal, and water.
 The elements teach us how to get unstuck, how to move.
 If I’m feeling stressed, I remind myself to move around obstacles like water.
 If I’m feeling unbalanced, I root myself like a tree and reach towards the sun.

 During Qigong practice, we observe and imitate the movements of animals, mythical creatures, swaying trees, streams and ocean waves, children playing, clouds drifting.
 We learn by becoming these things.